 As I mentioned earlier, this salad makes a great main or side dish.
 Try adding some grilled and sliced chicken and some diced avocado to it for a Cobb Salad-style dish.
 You could always opt to serve it right inside an avocado half California-style.

 Made for a school lunch program, this pasta salad will please picky eaters of all ages.

 Servings: 4 (271 G )

 - 1 lb. whole wheat pasta, cooked, drained and cooled

 - 2 c. baby spinach leaves

 - 1 pt. cherry or grape tomatoes, halved

 Greek Yogurt Ranch Dressing:

 - Combine all salad ingredients, except dressing, in a large bowl and stir well to combine.
-Chill in the fridge until service, up to 24 hours.
+Chill up to 24 hours before serving.